jschieck/papertrailunitysdk/PapertrailFor7DTD/README.md

-# Papertrail for 7 Days to Die
+﻿# Papertrail for 7 Days to Die

 7 Days to Die Modlet: Allow seamless integration between 7DTD’s logging system and Papertrail.
 All logging that already exists in 7 Days to Die will be automatically forwarded to Papertrail for recording and viewing to help track down bugs, monitor player activity, or provide support to users.

+## Papertrail Account Setup

+To get started, [sign up for a free account](https://papertrailapp.com/signup?plan=free) to get access to an unlimited number of apps, and some free logging each month.

-## Setup
+## Modlet Setup

-See the [project readme](PapertrailFor7DTD/README.md), which will also be included within the modlet download.
+TODO

 ## Credits